 - one single list of forbidden PLMNs ("forbidden PLMNs" list) is sufficient for 5GS.
 The existing "forbidden PLMNs for GPRS service" and "forbidden PLMNs for attach in S101 mode" lists are not used for 5GS.

 Editor's note: It is FFS how RAT restriction is achieved.

+5.2.2.2 PLMN selection in 5GMM-CONNECTED mode with RRC inactive indication

+The UE shall perform PLMN selection in 5GMM-CONNECTED mode with RRC inactive indication.